Cyclic glycine-proline: Hypertension

 IGF-1 plays a critical role in energy metabolism with deficient IGF-1 levels being implicated in obesity and hypertension.

 Stroke

 The role of IGF-1 in supporting recovery from stroke, which is a condition of vascular origin, is reported.
 A study in 34 stroke patients reported that patients with higher plasma concentration of cGP made better recovery within 3 months than those with lower cGP levels.
 Further, patients with higher cGP levels also showed lesser neurological deficits.

-Therapeutic Potential
+Therapeutic potential

-Excessive IGF-1 activity promotes tumorigenesis while reduced IGF-1 activity is linked with diseases such as Alzheimer's and Parkinson's. cGP normalises the autocrine function of IGF-1 under pathological conditions and when there are low levels of cGP in the human body, IGF-1 regulation is compromised.
+Excessive IGF-1 activity promotes tumorigenesis while reduced IGF-1 activity is linked with diseases such as Alzheimer's disease and Parkinson's disease. cGP normalises the autocrine function of IGF-1 under pathological conditions and when there are low levels of cGP in the human body, IGF-1 regulation is compromised.
 Therefore, it is reasonable to assume that treatment with exogenous cGP could assist with improving IGF-1 implicated health benefits.